UX-Wizards/wizards-wiki/content/en/get-started.md

 **We are all Volunteers**\
 The first rule to keep in mind is that everyone, including yourself, is a volunteer.
 As such, we ask that you only take on that which aligns with your personal goals and at a level that is sustainable.

-In the case you ever feel overwhelmed or burned out, please reach out to an E-Board member for support.
+In the case you ever feel overwhelmed or burned out, please reach out to an E-Board Wizard for support.
 If you ever need to take a step back at any time, for a short period of time or a long time please let us know.

 **Be Selfish and Selfless**\
 Try and find a project or team that has both a selfish aspect and a selfless aspect.
 That is, find a project that aligns with your personal goals but that would also benefit the larger group.